Uniswap/Tribunal/PRICE_CURVE_DOCUMENTATION.md

 validBlockWindow = 50
 Price curve total duration = 30 blocks

-Block 99:  Cannot fill (InvalidTargetBlock)
-Block 100: Auction begins, price at curve start
+Block 99:  Cannot fill (InvalidTargetBlock - before targetBlock) Block 100: Auction begins, price at curve start
-Block 130: Price curve ends (reaches 1e18), but auction still valid Block 149: Last valid block (if validBlockWindow = 50) Block 150: Cannot fill (ValidityConditionsNotMet)
+Block 129: Last block of price curve (block 29 of curve) Block 130: Cannot fill (PriceCurveBlocksExceeded - beyond curve duration) Block 149: Would be last valid block per window, but already failed at 130 Block 150: Would fail with ValidityConditionsNotMet if curve was longer
 ```

-**Important**: The price curve and validity window operate independently:
+**Important**: The price curve duration and validity window interact as follows:
+- The price curve duration (sum of all segment durations) defines when the curve ends
+- After the curve ends, any attempt to fill reverts with `PriceCurveBlocksExceeded`
+- The validity window can be longer than the price curve (but fills would fail after curve ends)
-- Price curve can be shorter than validity window (price stays at final value)
+- The validity window can be shorter than the price curve (fills fail after validity window)
-- Price curve cannot be longer than validity window (would revert with PriceCurveBlocksExceeded)
+- For successful fills, you need BOTH: within price curve duration AND within validity window

 ## Edge Cases and Special Behaviors